mulle-sde/mulle-fetch/README.md

 ## What mulle-fetch does

-Essentially, `mulle-fetch` is a shortcut for either
+Essentially, `mulle-fetch` is a shortcut for:

 ```
 curl -o download.tgz ${URL}.tgz